gprMax/gprMax/docs/source/openmp_mpi.rst

     :language: bash
     :linenos:

-In this example 100 models will be run one after another on a single node of the cluster.
-Each model will be parallelised using 8 OpenMP threads.
+In this example 10 models will be run one after another on a single node of the cluster (on this particular cluster a single node has 16 cores/threads available).
+Each model will be parallelised using 16 OpenMP threads.

 OpenMP/MPI example